marcelohdez/bedroom/README.md

 To use or compile the program, install the newest JDK version, the minimum version required is stated on the description of the Bedroom release you are trying to run.
 After doing so, double-click the jar file of Bedroom and begin.

-To compile the program from source, to get the newest changes committed, read Compile From Source below.
+To compile the program from source, to get the newest changes committed, read ```Compiling from source``` below.

 ## How to use
 Upon start up, you will be asked for your clock in and clock out time.
 On the clock out window there is an extra section